 Self-esteem is, simply, how good we feel about who we are.
 However, the impact of self-esteem, or the lack of it, is quite complicated and far-reaching.
 Linda Tschirhart Sanford and Mary Ellen Donovan, authors of Women & Self-Esteem (a great book, by the way) describe the impact of self-esteem in the following way: "Our level of self-esteem affects virtually everything we think, say, and do.
 It affects how we see the world and our place in it.
 It affects how others in the world see and treat us.
 It affects the choices we make — choices about what we will do with our lives and with whom we will be involved.
 It affects our ability to both give and receive love.
 And, it affects our ability to take action to change things that need to be changed."

 As you can see, self-acceptance contributes to the development of a healthy self-esteem and can significantly affect how we live our lives.
 When we have healthy self-esteem, we are aware of our potential, know the many facets that make us unique, and we value and respect ourselves.
-More importantly, however, we know that our imperfections and/or inadequacies are not inherently bad; they do not define our value and self-worth.
+However, we know that our imperfections or inadequacies are not inherently bad; they do not define our value and self-worth.
 With a healthy self-esteem, we are aware that it's human to have limitations and make mistakes.

 Regardless of the level of self-esteem that we may have, it's fairly common to doubt our self-worth at one time or another during our lives.
 It can become all too easy to compare ourselves to others.
 When this self-comparison is occasional, it may be beneficial.
 It can help us achieve goals and ideals that we admire and respect in other people.
 However, when self-comparison becomes more frequent, all-consuming, and makes us feel that we do not — and cannot — measure up to our perception of others, it can become self-destructive and affect the quality of our lives.
 Although it may be challenging, it's not impossible to start feeling better about yourself.
 There are a variety of ways to help you boost your self-esteem: